 Knowing how to save is almost as important as knowing what the right investments are.
 In fact, one in four Americans has no retirement savings at all.

-When you create an account with M1 Investing, you also have the option of opening up a checking account.
+When you create an M1 Spend account with M1 Investing, you can open up a checking account.
 Used correctly, it can be the lifeblood of creating a regular investing habit.

 So, what do you need to know about M1 Finance’s checking account?

 Learn More About M1 Spend

 M1 Finance LLC offers a checking account alongside its investing platform, M1 Invest.
 Even though M1 Investing is not a bank, it still has a lot of the same banking perks as traditional banks.
 It has full FDIC coverage of up to $250,000, so your money is protected in the event M1 becomes insolvent.